Mostlime12195/N-Body-Simulation/README.md

 - [ ] Barnes-Hut model (Allowing for millions of particles)
 - [ ] Better parameter adjustment UI
 - [x] Coloured controls in UI for readability and accessibility
-- [x] Multi threading support (currently very terribly implemented)
+- [x] Multi-threading support (currently it has a very basic implementation)
 - [ ] Sound effects on collision
 - [ ] Background music?
 - [ ] Individual particle manipulation